Project Overview

 Add to Calender

-While working on the task cards, I thought of how it could be useful to allow users to add scheduled tasks to their personal calender or task reminder app on their phone or computer.
-That way, they can plan around other existing events in their day to day.
+While working on the task cards, I thought of how it could be useful to allow users to add scheduled tasks to an external calendar app or task reminder app on their phone or computer.

 Schedule Share

-After my competitive audit on dog care apps, I noticed there are many dog walking apps where you schedule someone to walk your dog for you.
-I figured it could be useful to have something similar to this, where the user could either share they schedule with a friend or find a bird-sitter within the app.
+I noticed there are many dog walking apps where you schedule someone to walk your dog for you.
+I figured it could be useful to have something similar to this, where the user could either share their schedule with a friend or find a bird-sitter within the app.

 Lastly, I would love to add a section where users can input their favorite vet and urgent animal care locations into the app, including phone, email, and address information.
-This would be useful for when users need to share that information with potential bird-sitters or care takers.
+This would be useful for when users need to share important information with potential bird-sitters or animal caretakers.